doey77/grocery-cookbook/README.md

 # Grocery Cookbook
-This is a Django 3.1 project.
+This is a Fast API / React project